Statistician

 What to expect

-- Statisticians tend to be mainly office based, although they often travel to attend meetings with stakeholders and occasionally attend regional, national and international conferences.
+- Statisticians are mainly office based, although you'll travel to attend meetings with stakeholders and to attend regional, national and international conferences.

-- It's likely that you'll operate as part of a multidisciplinary project team.
+- You'll usually work as part of a multidisciplinary project team.

-- Opportunities are widely available, in London and other major UK cities.
+- Opportunities are available in London and other major UK cities.
 Many jobs in the pharmaceutical industry are in the South East of England.

 Qualifications